Evaluating Cloud Platforms for Real-Time Cooperative Perception Systems Using RSU Cameras: A Comparative Study of Google Colab, Azure, and AWS

 Content

 This paper presents a comparative study of three widely used cloud platforms, Google Colab, Microsoft Azure, and Amazon Web Services (AWS), for running a real-time cooperative perception system based on roadside unit (RSU) cameras.
 The goal is to evaluate the performance, scalability, and cost-efficiency of each platform when handling high-volume video data for object detection, a key task in autonomous driving.
 A unified perception pipeline using the YOLOv8 Small model was deployed on all platforms, with the same dataset and settings to ensure fair comparison.
-The evaluation focused on key metrics such as latency, frame processing rate, scalability, and cost per frame.
+The evaluation focused on key metrics such as latency, frame processing rate, detection accuracy, cost, scalability, and reliability.
 The results show that Google Colab is a cost-effective starting point but has limitations in uptime and scalability.
 Azure offers stable performance and balanced cost, making it suitable for medium-scale applications.
 AWS delivers the best scalability and speed but at a higher cost.
 This study provides practical guidance for choosing the right cloud platform for deploying cooperative perception and intelligent transportation systems.

 Meta TagsDetails